-Measure Measure Description Tips for Gap Closure Controlling High Blood Pressure (CBP) The percentage of members 18-85 years of age who had a diagnosis of hypertension and whose BP was adequately controlled (<140/90 mm Hg) during the measurement year.
+Measure Measure Description Tips for Gap Closure Controlling High Blood Pressure (CBP) The percentage of members 18-85 years of age who had a diagnosis of hypertension and whose blood pressure (BP) was adequately controlled (<140/90 mm Hg) during the measurement year.
 The BP reading must occur on or after the date of the second diagnosis of hypertension.
 The date of service and BP reading must be recorded together.
 BP must be taken during an outpatient visit or a non-acute inpatient visit.
-HbA1c in Control The percent of members 18 to 75 years of age whose hemoglobin A1c was at the following levels during the measurement year: • HbA1c control (<8.0%) • HbA1c poor control (>9.0%) Utilization of CPT II codes to indicate control will improve outcomes: • HbA1c test <7% use code 3044F • HbA1c test ≥7% and <8% use code 3051F • HbA1c test ≥8% and ≤9 % use code 3052F • HbA1c test >9% use code 3046F Kidney Health Evaluation The percentage of members 18-85 years of age with diabetes (type 1 and type 2) who received a kidney health evaluation, defined by an estimated glomerular filtration rate (eGFR) and a urine albumin-creatinine ratio (uACR), during the measurement year.
-Both of the following during the measurement year on the same or different dates of service will result in compliance: • At least one eGFR (Estimated Glomerular Filtration Rate Lab Test Value Set) • At least one uACR identified by either of the following: - BOTH a quantitative urine albumin test (Quantitative Urine Albumin Lab Test Value Set) and a urine creatinine test (Urine Creatinine Lab Test Value Set) with service dates four or less days apart.
-For example, if the service date for the quantitative urine albumin test was December 1 of the measurement year, then the urine creatinine test must have a service date on or between November 27 and December 5 of the measurement year. - A uACR (Urine Albumin Creatinine Ratio Lab Test Value Set).
-Diabetic Eye Exam The percent of members 18 to 75 years of age with diabetes (types 1 and 2) who had a retinal eye exam.
-At a minimum, documentation in the medical record must include one of the following: A note or letter prepared by an ophthalmologist, optometrist, PCP or other healthcare professional indicating that an ophthalmoscopic exam was completed by an eye care professional (optometrist or ophthalmologist), the date when the procedure was performed and the results.
-A chart or photograph indicating the date when the fundus photography was performed and one of the following: Evidence that an eye care professional (optometrist or ophthalmologist) reviewed the results.
-Evidence results were read by a qualified reading center that operates under the direction of a medical director who is a retinal specialist.
+If multiple BP measurements occur on the same date, report all blood pressures.
+Glycemic Status Assessment for Patients with Diabetes (GSD) The percent of members 18 to 75 years of age whose most recent glycemic status (hemoglobin A1c [HbA1c] or glucose management indicator [GMI]) was at the following levels during the measurement year: Compliant: HbA1c < 8 Not compliant: HbA1c ≥ to 8 Utilization of CPT II codes to indicate control will improve outcomes: • HbA1c test <7% use code 3044F • HbA1c test ≥7% and <8% use code 3051F • HbA1c test ≥8% and ≤9 % use code 3052F • HbA1c test >9% use code 3046F Kidney Health Evaluation for Patients with Diabetes The percentage of members 18-85 years of age with diabetes (type 1 and type 2) who received a kidney health evaluation, defined by an estimated glomerular filtration rate (eGFR) and a urine albumin-creatinine ratio (uACR), during the measurement year.
+Both of the following during the measurement year on the same or different dates of service will result in compliance: • At least one eGFR (Estimated Glomerular Filtration Rate Lab Test Value Set) • At least one uACR identified by either of the following: • Both a quantitative urine albumin test (Quantitative Urine Albumin Lab Test Value Set) and a urine creatinine test (Urine Creatinine Lab Test Value Set) with service dates four or less days apart.
+For example, if the service date for the quantitative urine albumin test was December 1 of the measurement year, then the urine creatinine test must have a service date on or between November 27 and December 5 of the measurement year. • A uACR (Urine Albumin Creatinine Ratio Lab Test Value Set).
+Eye Exam for Patients with Diabetes (EED) The percent of members 18 to 75 years of age with diabetes (types 1 and 2) who had a retinal eye exam.
+At a minimum, documentation in the medical record must include one of the following: • A note or letter prepared by an ophthalmologist, optometrist, PCP, or other healthcare professional indicating that an ophthalmoscopic exam was completed by an eye care professional (optometrist or ophthalmologist), the date when the procedure was performed and the results. • A chart or photograph indicating the date when the fundus photography was performed and one of the following: - Evidence that an eye care professional (optometrist or ophthalmologist) reviewed the results. - Evidence results were read by a qualified reading center that operates under the direction of a medical director who is a retinal specialist.